 One of SAP’s customers has turned to third-party support and used the savings to fund new projects it vitally needs.

-The decision by Webroot to exit the email archiving market continues to spur activity by competitiors keen to pick up resellers and users that sold and used the product.
-The move, which was made public last month, means that resellers that were selling the product will be left looking for alternati
+The decision by Webroot to exit the email archiving market continues to spur activity by competitors keen to pick up resellers and users that sold and used the product.

 BT is boosting its fibre to the cabinet broadband service to deliver 80 Mbps downlink and 20 Mbps uplink speeds.

 The number of enterprises blanket blocking all access to social media websites is dropping by 10% a year, and fewer than 30% of large organisations will block employee access to social media by 2014, according to figures from Gartner.

 MicroScope has opened the nominations for the Awards for Channel Excellence, which offer categories for resellers, distributors and vendors.
 Now in their fifth year, the ACEs have become established as awards that are worth boasting about if you are lucky enough to receive one.

 A new free app, Apple Configurator, allows businesses to deploy, manage, and configure more than one iOS device.
 It’s not MDM, but it’s a step in the right direction.

 Paris-based identity and access management software developer Ilex is taking its first proper steps outside of France with the establishment of a UK operation.